kkoomin/TIL/CSS/css.md

   - perfect for creating the overall layout of a page in a fully-fledged 2D grid

+* Grid vs Flexbox
+  - Flexbox is one dimentional layout and grid is two dimentional layout
+  - grid와 flexbox는 동시에 잘 사용됨

 ### Grid

 A grid is a design system which allows us to build consistent interfaces.